Elfin-Jedi/Angband-4.0.5/readme.txt

 Note: After you create your character it will complain about a parse error in the graphics, but will load fine (except with the wrong terrain graphics in the town).
 This is because I added more monsters and a bookstore that the graphics do not support.
 Go to the Options menu, find the graphics sub-menu and change to none.
 This will fix the otherwise annoying graphics inconsistencies, and prevent future non-fatal parse error complaining.
 (Fatal parse errors shouldn't show up unless you mess with the gamedata files.)

-I chose the name VarAngband or variety angband, because that is my main goal - to include as much variety as possible, in a game with non-Zelazny monsters ie. Morgoth (instead of Serpent of Chaos) etc. There is still a lot of progress to be made, before I will feel ready to create an official release.
+I chose the name VarAngband or variety angband, because that is my main goal - to include as much variety as possible, in a game with re-Tolkienized or at least non-Zelazny monsters ie. Morgoth (instead of Serpent of Chaos) etc. There is still a lot of progress to be made, before I will feel ready to create an official release.

 Note: The download still has the old name of My-Angband-4.0.5.